OpenCTI-Platform/opencti/docs/docs/deployment/authentication.md

 !!! note "Activation"

-    You need to configure/activate only that you really want to propose to your users in term of authentication
+    You need to configure/activate only the strategy that you really want to propose to your users in term of authentication

-The product proposes two kind of authentication strategy:
+The product proposes two kinds of authentication strategies:

 - Form (asking user for a user/password)
 - Buttons (click with authentication on an external system)

 ## Supported Strategies

 Under the hood we technically use the strategies provided by [PassportJS](http://www.passportjs.org/).
-We integrate a subset of the strategies available with passport we if you need more we can theatrically integrate all the passport strategies.
+We integrate a subset of the strategies available with passport.
+If you need more, we can integrate other strategies.

 ### Local users (form)

-This strategy used the OpenCTI database as user management.
+This strategy uses the OpenCTI database as a user management.

-OpenCTI use this strategy as the default but its not the one we recommend for security reason.
+OpenCTI use this strategy as the default but its not the one we recommend for security reasons.

 ```json
 "local": {